szczyglis-dev/py-gpt/README.md

 ## Research

-**Research** is a provider-aware mode for models designed for web research and deep-research workflows.
+**Research** is a provider-aware mode designed for models and APIs specialized in web research, information gathering, and deep-research workflows.
+It is intended for tasks that require searching multiple sources, collecting and comparing information, and producing more comprehensive, source-grounded answers.

 Depending on the selected model and provider, PyGPT can use Perplexity Sonar research models as well as other provider-specific research paths, including Google Deep Research through the **Interactions API**.
+The exact workflow, available tools, and research capabilities depend on the selected provider and model.

 > **Current limitation:** Regular tool calls are temporarily disabled in **Research** mode.
 RAG can still be selected, but support is provider/model-dependent and may not work correctly with some research models or provider-specific research APIs.
 Verify the response when indexed RAG context is required.

-Configure the API key for the provider you want to use in `Config -> Settings -> API Keys`.
-For Perplexity models, see https://perplexity.ai.

-**Google Remote MCP:** Google Remote MCP can be enabled in `Config -> Settings -> Remote Tools -> Google`.
-In the current PyGPT implementation it is available in **Research** mode through Google's Interactions API / Deep Research path.
-Configure MCP servers in **Remote MCP configuration** as a JSON object or list.
-Google currently supports Streamable HTTP MCP servers on this path; SSE servers are not supported.

 ## Completion